Jericho, Oxford: Community

+Castlemill Boatyard was established as a coal wharf by the 1840s on the canal in Jericho.
+It was previously owned by British Waterways and ceased trading in 1992.
+After its closure, boaters continued to use the site, the remainder of which were evicted in 2006.
+British Waterways sold the site to a company that subsequently went into administration in 2009.
+The Jericho Wharf Trust was formed in 2012 to attempt to purchase the land.
+However, they were outbid by a private company in 2013, which subsequently failed to develop the site.
+In 2024, the Trust petitioned Oxford City Council to forcibly purchase the land from the current landowner after 25 years of dereliction.

-Next to the Castlemill Boatyard was the old ferry house and chain ferry which allowed access to the South Oxford Canal towpath and then on to Port Meadow and the banks of the River Thames by foot.
+Next to the Castlemill Boatyard was the old ferry house and chain ferry, which allowed access to the South Oxford Canal towpath and then on to Port Meadow and the banks of the River Thames by foot.
 The ferry has now been replaced by a footbridge and the site is now the College Cruisers Wharf accessed via Combe Road off Canal Street.
-It is a busy thriving hire boat base and working boatyard providing for the needs of local and visiting narrow boats.
+It is a boat hire base and working boatyard providing for the needs of local and visiting narrow boats.
 The last and first service stop for essential services for boats before they cruise the River Thames or leave it.

 The local cinema has seen a number of incarnations.
 It started in 1913 as the North Oxford Kinema.
 In 1925, it was renamed The Scala.
-In 1970 it was split in two and became Studios 1 and 2, one of which was well known for showing softcore pornography.
+In 1970, it was split into two and became Studios 1 and 2, one of which was well-known for showing softcore pornography.
 In 1977, the cinema revived again after being taken over by the London company Contemporary Entertainments and acquired its current name, the Phoenix, showing first-run and art house films.

-In 2017 Jericho was ranked number 11 in a list of the UK’s ‘most hip’ destinations.
-The ranking was compiled by TravelSupermarket, and took into account vegan cafes, independent bike shops, vinyl record stores and independent coffee shops.
-In 2018 the suburb dropped to number 20 on the list, although it scored full marks, for the second year running, in the ‘creative capital’ category, which concerned co-working and creative spaces.
+In 2017, Jericho was ranked number 11 in a list of the UK’s ‘most hip’ destinations.
+The ranking was compiled by TravelSupermarket, and took into account vegan cafes, independent bike shops, vinyl record stores, and independent coffee shops.
+In 2018, the suburb dropped to number 20 on the list, although it scored full marks, for the second year running, in the ‘creative capital’ category, which concerned co-working and creative spaces.